ThilinaRajapakse/simpletransformers/README.md

 #### *process_count: int*
 Number of cpu cores (processes) to use when converting examples to features.
 Default is (number of cores - 2) or 1 if (number of cores <= 2)

-### TransformerModel

-`class simpletransformers.model.TransformerModel (model_type, model_name, args=None, use_cuda=True)`
-This is the main class of this library.
-All configuration, training, and evaluation is performed using this class.

-`Class attributes`
-* `tokenizer`: The tokenizer to be used.
-* `model`: The model to be used.
-            model_name: Default Transformer model name or path to Transformer model file (pytorch_nodel.bin).
-* `device`: The device on which the model will be trained and evaluated.
-* `results`: A python dict of past evaluation results for the TransformerModel object.
-* `args`: A python dict of arguments used for training and evaluation.

-`Parameters`
-* `model_type`: (required) str - The type of model to use.
-Currently, BERT, XLNet, XLM, and RoBERTa models are available.
-* `model_name`: (required) str - The exact model to use.
-Could be a pretrained model name or path to a directory containing a model.
-See [Current Pretrained Models](#current-pretrained-models) for all available models.
-* `num_labels` (optional): The number of labels or classes in the dataset.
-* `args`: (optional) python dict - A dictionary containing any settings that should be overwritten from the default values.
-* `use_cuda`: (optional) bool - Default = True.
-Flag used to indicate whether CUDA should be used.

-`class methods`
-**`train_model(self, train_df, output_dir=None)`**

-Trains the model using 'train_df'

-Args:
->train_df: Pandas Dataframe containing at least two columns.
-If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
-If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
-The model will be trained on this Dataframe.

->output_dir: The directory where model files will be saved.
-If not given, self.args['output_dir'] will be used.

-Returns:
->None

-**`eval_model(self, eval_df, output_dir=None, verbose=False)`**

-Evaluates the model on eval_df.
-Saves results to output_dir.

-Args:
->eval_df: Pandas Dataframe containing at least two columns.
-If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
-If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
-The model will be evaluated on this Dataframe.

->output_dir: The directory where model files will be saved.
-If not given, self.args['output_dir'] will be used.

->verbose: If verbose, results will be printed to the console on completion of evaluation.

-Returns:
->result: Dictionary containing evaluation results.
-(Matthews correlation coefficient, tp, tn, fp, fn)

->model_outputs: List of model outputs for each row in eval_df

->wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model

-**`predict(self, to_predict)`**

-Performs predictions on a list of text.

-Args:
->to_predict: A python list of text (str) to be sent to the model for prediction.

-Returns:
->preds: A python list of the predictions (0 or 1) for each text.
->model_outputs: A python list of the raw model outputs for each text.

-**`train(self, train_dataset, output_dir)`**

-Trains the model on train_dataset.
-*Utility function to be used by the train_model() method.
-Not intended to be used directly.*

-**`evaluate(self, eval_df, output_dir, prefix="")`**

-Evaluates the model on eval_df.
-*Utility function to be used by the eval_model() method.
-Not intended to be used directly*

-**`load_and_cache_examples(self, examples, evaluate=False)`**

-Converts a list of InputExample objects to a TensorDataset containing InputFeatures.
-Caches the InputFeatures.
-*Utility function for train() and eval() methods.
-Not intended to be used directly*

-**`List of InputExample objects corresponding to each incorrect prediction by the model`**

-Computes the evaluation metrics for the model predictions.

-Args:
->preds: Model predictions

->labels: Ground truth labels

->eval_examples: List of examples on which evaluation was performed

-Returns:
->result: Dictionary containing evaluation results.
-(Matthews correlation coefficient, tp, tn, fp, fn)

->wrong: List of InputExample objects corresponding to each incorrect prediction by the model

 ### Current Pretrained Models